sva12000/On-PremiseMigration-to-MultiCloud/README.md

 ![image32](https://github.com/sva12000/SVera/assets/43139150/63b5001c-91a8-4375-8c2e-a79daa86e557)

+**After all the files are pushed you go and search for container Registry Blade, select IMAGE and you will see the Docker container created on it, click on it and you will see the docker image on the next windows.**

 - **See Docker images already pushed in to Google Container Registry**
--

 ![image33](https://github.com/sva12000/SVera/assets/43139150/e5cc9e8a-ca7e-4883-9734-0d86fd5ec55f)

 • **Open the Cloud Editor and edit the Kubernetes deployment file (luxxy-covid-testing-system.yaml) and update the variables below.**

 - On line 33 in red with your <PROJECT_ID> on the Google Container Registry path.

-- On line 42 AWS Bucket name, AWS Keys (open file luxxy-covid-testing-system-en-app1.csv and use Access key ID
+- On line 42 AWS Bucket name, AWS Keys (**open file luxxy-covid-testing-system-en-app1.csv and use Access key ID on line 44 and Secret access key, on line 46)** and from

--
-- On line 44 and Secret access key, on line 46) and Cloud SQL Database Private IP on line 48.
+- **Cloud SQL Database page copy Private IP on line 48.**

+  To acomplish the above in the open editor page navegate to the folder to access the kubernetes forlder and click on it. follow below instructions.

 cd ~/mission2/en/kubernetes